Fish sticks as you’ve never had them! These are easy to make and taste fantastic. Serve them with homemade ketchup and fries.–Bryn Williams

 - 2 cups panko or dried bread crumbs

 - Mild vegetable oil for frying

 - Lemon wedges, for serving

-- 1. Season the flour with salt and pepper.
-Then season the beaten eggs with salt and pepper.
-Working with 1 piece of fish at a time, gently coat the fish with the flour, shaking off any excess, then dip it into the beaten egg, coating it well.
-Finish the fish stick by rolling the sole in the bread crumbs.
+- In a large shallow bowl, combine the flour, salt, and pepper.
+In another shallow bowl, combine the beaten eggs with salt and pepper.
+Working with 1 piece of fish at a time, gently coat the fish first with the flour, turning to coat both sides and shaking off any excess, then dip it into the beaten egg, coating it well.
+Finish the fish stick by rolling it in the bread crumbs.
 Repeat.

 - Heat about 1/4 inch oil in a large, deep-sided skillet until hot but not smoking.
 Fry the fish strips in batches, turning occasionally, until golden brown on all sides and cooked through, 6 to 10 minutes, depending on the thickness of the fish.
 Transfer the fish sticks to paper towels to drain.

 - Season the fish sticks with salt and serve with the lemon wedges and, if desired, ketchup or tartar sauce.